 What the price does not include

-Use of a full spec whitewater kayak** from our fleet
+Use of a full spec whitewater kayak** from a locally sourced fleet

 Travel & Boat insurance

 ** Gene17 has access to a small yet excellent selection of kayaks for a range of different sized paddlers, & these are available on a first come, first served basis ONLY.
 Our hire rate is 25€ a day or 125€ for the 6 days, this rate also includes paddle.